 That makes a big difference.
 The previous recipe combines buttermilk, baking soda and egg for leavening.
 This new one not only is gluten free because it uses no flour other than buckwheat, and it has no egg, good for people with egg allergies.
 [NOTE: Check ingredients.
 Some products labeled buckwheat do contain some amount of wheat flour! ] Without the egg, it still turns out much lighter than the other one, which tended to be thinner, like a crepe, (which of course is closely related.)

-So I urge you to forget about my first attempt, and try this delicious buckwheat pancake.
+So I urge you to try this delicious buckwheat pancake.

 Buckwheat Pancakes – The Real Deal